-Now is a good time to recap on what has already been covered.
+Now is a good time for a recap.
 Lead a brief discussion, asking participants:

 - What happens at present?
-How is a concern regarding possible abuse of a child reported? - How are concerns dealt with and who has responsibility for managing the process?

-- What is missing, and what works well?
-Perhaps it is worth looking at other disciplinary procedures for ideas, for instane those relating, for instance, to sexual harassment complaints. - Does your organisation have a designated/named person responsible for receiving complaints?
+How is a concern regarding possible abuse of a child reported? - How are concerns dealt with and who has responsibility for managing the process? - What is missing and what works well? - Does your organisation have a designated/ named person responsible for receiving complaints?